dreampowder/strava_flutter/README.md

 ## How to use it

-1 - Create a file secret.dart to put the secret shown on  Strava settings related to your app https://www.strava.com/settings/api with "Authorization Callback Domain" set to "127.0.0.1"
+1 -Get the client secret in your Strava settings related to your app https://www.strava.com/settings/api with "Authorization Callback Domain" set to "127.0.0.1"

-2 - In constants.dart put your appID in clientID
+2 - In constants.dart put String clientID = "[Your appID]";

+3  - In secret.dart put String secret = "[Your client secret]";

-3 - To see debug info in Strava API, set isInDebug to true in Strava() init
+4 - To see debug info in Strava API, set isInDebug to true in Strava() init

-4 - Please check examples.dart for the moment
+5 - Please check examples.dart for the moment

 https://github.com/BirdyF/strava_flutter/blob/master/example/lib/main.dart